sam-houskeeper/sam-houskeeper.github.io/_pages/teaching.md

 *	Engaged in microteaching exercises with a CTL supervisor
 *	Wrote critical reflections after each course and exercise to build knowledge

-<br>Advanced Track: expected completion summer 2024
+<br>Advanced Track: completed summer 2024
 *	Completed CTL courses on inclusive teaching and beyond participation
 *	Performed teaching observations of faculty and peers
 *	Received a CTL teaching observation and met to discuss report